kskalvar/aws-sagemaker-planesnet-tflearn-bring-your-own-container/README.md

 Click on "Attach policy"

 ### Open Notebook instance
+AWS SageMaker Console
-Notebook/Notebook instances
+Click on Notebook/Notebook instances
 Name: planesnet
 Actions: Open  # it will show pending until it's ready to open

 This will open the Jupyter Notebook in a new tab in your browser.

-## Checkout aws-sagemaker-planesnet-tflearn-bring-your-own-container from GitHub using Jupyter Notebook
+## Checkout project from GitHub using Jupyter Notebook
-Click on "New" and Select "terminal"
+Click on "New"
+Select "terminal"
 cd SageMaker
 git clone https://github.com/kskalvar/aws-sagemaker-planesnet-tflearn-bring-your-own-container.git